Jelleas/sudoku_platforms/README.md

 pytest
 ```

+> if the pytest command fails, do make sure all required dependencies are installed via `pip install -r requirements.txt`.
+Alternatively, if the pytest command is not found, try `python -m pytest` instead.

 ## Profiling

-To create a profile for 10 runs of solving puzzle 4 run:
+To create a profile run:

 ```
 python -m cProfile -o solve.prof solve.py -n 10 4